casper-network/casper-node/EVM.md

 ## Block Hashes

 The executor exposes `BLOCK_HASH_HISTORY`, mirroring revm's Ethereum `BLOCKHASH` history window.
-Node runtime and binary-port EVM calls use that public executor constant when loading recent block hashes, so `casper-node` does not need a production dependency on `revm`.
+During execution, `CasperDb` uses the executor's data-access-layer handle to open a short-lived read transaction against the already-open node block store and look up the indexed Casper block header by height.
+The stored Casper `BlockHash` is converted to revm's hash type at that boundary; no recent-hash map is preloaded by contract runtime or binary port.

-Block hashes are loaded as Casper `BlockHash` values and converted to revm's hash type only at the executor API boundary.
-If a contract requests a future block, the current block, or a block outside the supported history window, `BLOCKHASH` returns zero.
+`revm` enforces the current/future-block and 256-block history rules.
+A missing indexed header returns zero, while a block-store read error fails execution.

 ## Chain ID